Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Introduction

-The other constant of Einstein's field equations i.e. the gravitational constant ($G$) plays the role of coupling constant between geometry and matter.
-Recent observations also incertitude the stability of fundamental constants and ``Equivalence Principle'' of general relativity.
-Dirac (1937a,b) was first to introduce the time variation of the gravitational constant $G$ in his large number hypothesis and since then it has been used frequently in numerous modifications of general theory of relativity. $G$ has many interesting consequences in astrophysics.
-It is shown that G-varying cosmology is consistent with whatsoever cosmological observations available at present (Canuto and Narlikar 1980).
-Several authors have recently investigated and discussed the time dependent $\Lambda$ and $G$ in different contexts (Saha 2001a; Singh et al. 2008; Singh and Kale 2009; Amirhashchi et al. 2012; Yadav et al. 2012; Chawla et al. 2012).
-Recently, Yadav and Sharma (2013) and Yadav (2012) have discussed about transit universe in Bianchi type-V space-time with variable G and $\Lambda$. \\
+Recent observations do not support the stability of fundamental constants and ``Equivalence Principle'' of general relativity.
+Dirac \cite{ref25,ref26} was the first to introduce the time variation of the gravitational constant $G$ in his large number hypothesis and after that it has been used in various modifications of general theory of relativity.
+The applications to observable tests, use of the recent techniques developed for handling the observational tests for $G$-varying cosmologies are discussed by Canuto et al. \cite{ref27,ref28}.
+Theories of gravity in which the $G$ varies with time and cosmological models based on them have been extensively studied in literature [29$-$31].
+The variation of gravitational constant inferred from the Hubble diagram of Type Ia Supernovae \cite{ref30}.
+For the case of the gravity theory we can have varying-$G$, varying-$c$, or varying-$\Lambda$ models [32$-$34].
+In these models either $G$ or $c$ is described by a scalar field and the equation of motion determine the dynamics of both the space-time metric and the varying constant.
+In the context of cosmological models, according to cosmological principle these varying constants are only time-dependent.
+Several authors [35$-$40] have recently investigated and discussed the time dependent $\Lambda$ and $G$ in different contexts.
+Recently, Yadav and Sharma \cite{ref41} and Yadav \cite{ref42} have discussed about transit universe in Bianchi type-V space-time with variable G and $\Lambda$. \\